Dublin Guard: Civil War

 The Guard was charged with putting down the guerrilla activities of the local anti-treaty IRA.
 They were perhaps embittered by the killing of their erstwhile commander in chief, Michael Collins, and of their comrades in several ambushes.
 As a result, they acted with great severity in Kerry.
 Over 40 Republicans died in custody during the war or were summarily shot when captured.
 On at least three occasions in March 1923, Dublin Guard troops massacred republican prisoners after five of their men had been killed by booby-trap (trap mine) bomb at Knocknagoshel.
 Particularly notorious was the Ballyseedy massacre, where nine Republican prisoners were tied to a landmine which was then detonated.
 One of the prisoners survived to recount the incident.
 However, reprisals by the Dublin Guard against local civilians were rare.
 One recorded instance came in February 1923, when three individuals later identified as National Army officers shot dead two railway drivers whom they suspected of republican sympathies.
 Another feature of the Dublin Guard was the high number of combat injuries sustained by its senior officers.

 Disbandment

-In December 1922, following Collin's death, Liam Tobin formed the Irish Republican Army Organisation (IRAO) taking in Dublin Guard and other Irish Army officers who shared his view that "higher command...was not sufficiently patriotic".
+In December 1922, following Collins's death, Liam Tobin formed the Irish Republican Army Organisation (IRAO) taking in Dublin Guard and other Irish Army officers who shared his view that "higher command...was not sufficiently patriotic".
 President W. T. Cosgrave, head of the government met with the IRAO several times when difficulties arose with an opposing IRB faction of Generals under Richard Mulcahy.

 Following a reorganisation of the Free State Army in February 1923 (in early 1923, Paddy O Daly was promoted to Major General) the Kerry Command was divided into five battalions, effectively discontinuing the Dublin Guard.
 After the cessation of hostilities, each battalion was transferred and disbanded.
 Few members of the Dublin Guard remained in the Free State Army after 1924.